Ain Sifni: History

 According to Yazidi tradition, Ain Sifni was the residence of Noah and location of the construction of Noah's Ark.
 Ain Sifni is attested as a diocese of the Church of the East in 576 AD, in which year its bishop Bar Sahde attended the synod of Catholicos Ezekiel of Seleucia-Ctesiphon.
 The town served as the centre of the subdistrict of Bēth Rustāqa which, as a consequence of the spread of the Syriac Orthodox Church in the district of Bēth Nūhadrā in the late sixth and early seventh centuries, was transferred to the district of Marghā in the late eighth century.

 Ain Sifni likely remained mostly Christian until the thirteenth or fourteenth centuries.
-It is suggested that the mausoleum of Sheikh ‘Alî Chamse was constructed in the 15th century.
+It is suggested that the mausoleum of the Yazidi saint Sheikh ‘Alî Chamse was constructed in the 15th century.
 The district of Ain Sifni was founded on 16 December 1924.
 Assyrians of the Baz clan of Hakkari settled at Ain Sifni after the Assyrian genocide in the First World War, and were attacked by the Iraqi army during the Simele massacre in 1933.
-Until the arrival of the Assyrians, Ain Sifni was populated only by Yazidis and Jews.
-The Chaldean Catholic church of Mar Yousif was rebuilt in 1960, replacing an older church built in 1946-1948.
+Until the arrival of the Christian Assyrians, Ain Sifni was populated only by Yazidis and Jews.
+The Chaldean Catholic Church of Mar Yousif was rebuilt in 1960, replacing an older church built in 1946-1948.
 By 1961, 180 Chaldean Catholics inhabited the town.

 The Yazidi population of Ain Sifni was forcibly relocated to Mahad in 1975 by the Iraqi government as part of its policy of Arabisation, and the town was resettled by Arabs.
 During the 2003 invasion of Iraq, two Iraqi military installations near Ain Sifni were struck by US airstrikes on 24 March.
 Two battalions of the Iraqi 108th Regiment, 8th Infantry Division, were stationed at the town at this time.
 The US bombing campaign against the garrison was ineffective, and an entire Iraqi battalion withdrew with no casualties.
 On 6 April, ODAs 051, 055, and 056 of the US 10th Special Forces Group and 300 Peshmerga soldiers of the 12th Supay (battalion) seized the town, and 33 Iraqis were killed, 54 wounded, and 230 taken prisoner, and 1 Peshmerga casualty.